aklingaman/misc/README.md

 # misc
 Current project is a neural network in Java that takes in MNIST as a csv using backpropagation.
-Designed to be as modular as possible in order to use in different scenarios Repo also contains solutions to various problems from https://projecteuler.net/archives All commits prior to 2/8/21 did not show on the profile because the repo was private
+Designed to be as modular as possible in order to use in different scenarios.
+Repo also contains solutions to various problems from https://projecteuler.net/archives All commits prior to 2/8/21 did not show on the profile because the repo was private.